DarkRose2021/DarkRose2021/README.md

 - I’m interested in learning all types of programming languages

-- I have experience in HTML, CSS, Python
+- I have experience in ReactJS, Angular, SCSS, Python, C#, & Java

 - I've used Android Studios, Intelij, VSC, Visual Studio